18F/handbook/_pages/welcome-to-TTS/classes/meetings-and-meeting-tools.md

 ### <a id="location-specific">Location-specific meetings</a>

 Individual offices have rituals that you might want to take part in.
-See the [office guides](/offices) for more information.
+Check in your local office Slack channel for more information!

 ### <a id="working-group">Working-group meetings</a>